rtens/mockster/readme.md

 ## Installation ##

-You will need [Composer], [PHP] and [git] to download the project
+You will need [Composer], [PHP] and [git].

+To use *mockster*, add it as a requirement to your projects `composer.json`

+    "rtens/mockster": "*"

+You can also download the project directly with

     php composer.phar create-project rtens/mockster

-or add it as a requirement to your projects `composer.json`

-    "rtens/mockster": "*"

-To run the test suite just execute `phpunit` in the base folder of mockster.
+and the run the test suite by executing `vendor/bin/phpunit` in the project's root folder.

-    cd mockster
-    phpunit

 [Composer]: http://getcomposer.org/download/
 [PHP]: http://php.net/downloads.php